-- (3) The second condition is that the information or other matter- - (a) on which his knowledge or suspicion is based, or - (b) which gives reasonable grounds for such knowledge or suspicion,
+- (3) The second condition is that the information or other matter - (a) on which his knowledge or suspicion is based, or - (b) which gives reasonable grounds for such knowledge or suspicion, came to him in consequence of a disclosure made under section 15.

-- (4) The third condition is that he does not disclose the information or other matter to a police officer or a nominated officer as soon as is practicable after it comes to him. - (5) But a person does not commit an offence under this section if- - (a) he has a reasonable excuse for not disclosing the information or other matter; or - (b) he is a professional legal adviser and the information or other matter came to him in privileged circumstances. - (6) In deciding whether a person committed an offence under this section the court must consider whether he followed any relevant guidance which was at the time concerned -
+- (4) The third condition is that he does not make the required disclosure as soon as is practicable after the information or other matter comes to him. - (5) The required disclosure is a disclosure of the information or other matter - (a) to a [prescribed police officer], - (b) in the form and manner (if any) prescribed for the purposes of this subsection by regulations under section 15C. - (6) But a person does not commit an offence under this section if he has a reasonable excuse for not disclosing the information or other matter. - (7) In deciding whether a person committed an offence under this section the court must consider whether he followed any relevant [rules, guidance or instructions] which were at the time concerned -